Title IX: Gender-Based and Sexual Misconduct

 Any student, faculty, or staff member with a concern or question about Title IX should contact the Title IX Coordinator.

 Sexual misconduct offenses include, but are not limited to:

 - Non-Consensual Sexual Contact (or attempts to commit same)

 - Non-Consensual Sexual Intercourse (or attempts to commit same)

 - Domestic Violence

-If you wish to speak with an on-campus confidential resource you should contact counseling services.
+If you wish to speak with an on-campus confidential resource you should contact health and wellness services.

 Connecticut sexual assault crisis hotline is an off-campus confidential resource.

 888-999-5545 for English

 888-568-8332 para Español